TrillCyborg/accounts/docs/getting-started.md

 ## Installation

-The `@accounts` packages are modular by nature and can be manually installed and configured, however we provide a few helpful abstractions over several commonly used packages to provide the consumer a preconfigured accounts server.
+The `@accounts` packages are modular by nature and can be manually installed and configured, however we provide, `@accounts/boost`, a package containing helpful abstractions to get an accounts server started with minimal configuration.

 ## Quick install

 **Install the core**

-`npm install @accounts/boost @accounts/mongo`
+`npm install @accounts/boost`

 **Choose your database database driver**